 - How to locate and leverage an inside champion for your sale?

-You may think you’re wining, dining, and wooing everyone there is to woo, but with as many as seven people involved in B2B buying decisions today, chances are there are other, more influential decision-makers who aren’t getting a seat at your table in your tech sales process.
+You may think you’re wining, dining, and wooing everyone there is to woo, but with six to ten people involved in B2B buying decisions today, chances are there are other, more influential decision-makers who aren’t getting a seat at your table in your tech sales process.

 That’s why it’s important to identify and build consensus among all the key players in the selling process from the get-go to ensure your message reaches the right ears.
 Cast a wide net, and work with teams across functions at your target’s organization to anticipate issues and prevent harmless communication breakdowns from snowballing into full-on deal-breaking issues down the line.